 Patrick L. Morand practices in the area of energy regulatory law and renewable energy development.
-Mr. Morand counsels energy clients, including electric and gas utility companies, regional transmission organizations (RTOs), renewable energy developers, and financial institutions before the Federal Energy Regulatory Commission (FERC) and other federal and state agencies.
-Mr. Morand has extensive experience in a wide range of energy regulatory matters involving the Federal Power Act (FPA), Natural Gas Act (NGA), and Public Utility Holding Company Act (PUHCA) and Energy Policy Act of 2005 (EPAct 2005).
-Mr. Morand also counsels clients in the development of power purchase agreements (PPAs); engineering, procurement and construction (EPC) agreements; interconnection agreements; and other project development agreements.
+Mr. Morand counsels energy clients, including electric utilities, electric distribution companies, regional transmission organizations (RTOs), renewable energy developers, and financial institutions before the Federal Energy Regulatory Commission (FERC), state public utility commissions and other federal and state agencies.
+Mr. Morand has extensive experience in a wide range of energy regulatory matters involving the Federal Power Act (FPA), Public Utility Holding Company Act (PUHCA) and Energy Policy Act of 2005 (EPAct 2005).
+Mr. Morand also counsels clients in the development of power purchase agreements (PPA); engineering, procurement and construction (EPC) agreements; interconnection agreements; and other project development agreements.

 Mr. Morand is a graduate of The Catholic University of America, Columbus School of Law, and a graduate of Michigan State University.

 - Counseled a public power authority on the development of solar, wind, and waste-to-energy PPAs and interconnection agreements.

 - Advised an electric distribution company on enforcement matters before a state public utility commission.

 - Assisted an RTO in the negotiation of generator interconnection agreements, transmission-to-transmission interconnection agreements, and facilities construction agreements and the filing of those agreements at FERC.

 - Counseled an international solar developer on its regulatory obligations under FPA Sections 203 and 205 and PUHCA, and made related filings at FERC regarding its exempt wholesale generator (EWG) status and market-based rate (MBR) authority.

 - Assisted an RTO in the development of procedures and agreements related to the interconnection of merchant high-voltage direct current transmission facilities.